 E2R is nearly 10 years old!
 To celebrate our anniversary, email subscribers will be getting a free book.
 Make sure you are signed up before next week (it’s free)!

 Where is E2R heading in the coming decade?
-Check out my audacious ten year plan.
+Check out our audacious moonshots.